 The Dream of a Nation Project aims to empower students with critical civic knowledge and put them on a trajectory towards affecting real change in their community.
 Offering a laser-focus on solutions, Dream of a Nation restores faith that we can solve our current looming environmental, economic and societal challenges.
 Through the integration of a full-color illustrated book, a web community and comprehensive curriculum resources, teachers can expect their students to interact, create, and engage with content for the 21st century classroom.
 Visit http://dreamofanation.org/educators to learn more.
 Basic registration is required to download the comprehensive set of resources including the book, lesson strategies, chapter questions, and NC standards alignment.
 These free resources are applicable for a range of disciplines including Social Studies, Civics and Economics, & American Government.

-The Carolina Center for the Study of the Middle East and Muslim Civilizations (UNC Middle East Center for short) promotes understanding of the Middle East through teaching, research, and community outreach.
+The Center for Middle East and Islamic Studies (formerly the Carolina Center for the Study of the Middle East and Muslim Civilizations) promotes understanding of the Middle East through teaching, research, and community outreach.
 Our center is distinguished by its cross-regional approach to Middle East studies, one that breaks down area studies barriers in order to track global flows of ideas, commodities, and people.
 The Center offers free films, lectures, and performance events for the public.
 We also offer workshops, online classroom resources, curriculum development support, and information about grants for K-12 and community college educators.
 Learn more about their outreach here.
 To join our listserv, contact Outreach Director Emma Harver at firstname.lastname@example.org.